University of Maryland, Baltimore County: Athletics

 The Maryland–Baltimore County (UMBC) athletic teams are called the Retrievers.
 The university is a member of the Division I level of the National Collegiate Athletic Association (NCAA), primarily competing in the America East Conference since the 2003–04 academic year.
 The Retrievers previously competed in the Northeast Conference (NEC) from 1998–99 to 2002–03; and in the Big South Conference from 1992–93 to 1997–98; while they also competed in the Mason–Dixon Conference at the NCAA Division II ranks: the first variation of it from 1972–73 to 1977–78; and the second variation from 1983–84 to 1987–88.

 UMBC competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, lacrosse, soccer, swimming & diving and track & field (indoor and outdoor); while women's sports include basketball, cross country, lacrosse, soccer, softball, swimming & diving, track & field (indoor and outdoor) and volleyball.

-Quick facts

-The school's colors are black and gold.
-The mascot of the university is the Chesapeake Bay Retriever, the state dog of Maryland, named True Grit.
-A statue of True Grit stands in front of the Retriever Activities Center (RAC).
-Their fight song is the UMBC Riser, and was written by Dr. George LaNoue, a professor of policy sciences.